 How to Make Mexican Flan

 1. Make caramel.
-Heat ½ cup of granulated sugar in a saucepan or skillet while stirring until the sugar melts and turns a light amber color.
+Heat ½ cup of granulated sugar and water in a saucepan or skillet while stirring until the sugar melts and turns a light amber color.

 1. Pour caramel into pan.
 Immediately pour the hot, melted sugar syrup into the bottom of the pan, swirling the pan to evenly coat the bottom, then let the caramel cool.
 You’ll want to be wearing an oven mitt to protect your hand when you do this.